iOliverNguyen/min-require/README.md

 ## Introduction

 This tiny library provides a way to organize your client-side scripts in CommonJs style.
 It only implements minimum features that required to work and nothing more.
 It also detects circular dependency and throws error.
-The behaviour is differ from NodeJs while NodeJs tries to return uninitialized exports object when resolving circular dependency.
+The behaviour is different from NodeJs while NodeJs tries to return uninitialized exports object when resolving circular dependency.

 **Example:**